gorcajo/backend-challenge/README.md

 The server runs at port 8080 by default, but can be configured through `src/main/resources/application.properties`.

+It serves all the static frontend files (see section 2).

 ### 1.1.
 Code design

 Following the Spring philosofy, the application was designed using the 3-layer architecture ad MVC design pattern.